 - The change of Rome’s last name from Montecchi to Montague –which in Early Tudor times was necessarily connected with Anthony Browne, Viscount Mountague (North’s trip and journal, 1555)

-- The transformation of Juliet’s wedding to a funeral, from Hymen to a dirge, etc. (From North’s original poem on Camma in The Dial, 1557)
+- The transformation of Juliet’s wedding to a funeral, from wedding music and Hymen’s bed to a dirge and grave, etc. (From North’s original poem on Camma in The Dial, 1557)